ThaboTeffu/Data_projects/README.md

-# Data_projects
+#Fiduciary advisor
-This repo serves to store all data science related projects using R, python code.
+This repo will store code relating to the online fiduciary advisory platform.